ProjectEvergreen/greenwood/www/pages/docs/data.md

 ![graphql-playground](/assets/graphql-playground.png)

 #### Schema
-To kick things off, let's review what is availalble to you.
+To kick things off, let's review what is available to you.
 Currently, the main "API" is just a list of all pages in your _pages/_ directory, represented as a `Page` [type definition](https://graphql.org/graphql-js/basic-types/).
 This is called Greenwood's `graph`.

 This is what the schema looks like: